Standing at an altitude of 3800 m, it is one of the world's highest temples.

 Apart from religious significance for Hindu and Buddhist devotees, it is a famous tourist destination, as it lies in Mustang, another most traveled tourist destination.
 Therefore, many visitors to Mustang do not miss worshiping Muktinath too.
 The serene beauty of the Himalayan ranges, its culture, natural snowfall, and adventurous sports are the major attraction of Mustang.

 Since the journey to Mustang is not so easy, therefore even to worship Muktinath Temple we can see many people reaching there via Helicopter.
 Besides this, one can also travel via flights from Pokhara to Jomsom, by jeep and for adventurous seekers trekking can be another option.
-It all depends upon one’s interest in how they want to reach the destination, as there are lists of travel agencies that can arrange your visit to Muktinath temple and Mustang as per your convenience.
+It all depends upon one’s interest in how they want to reach the destination, as there are lists of travel agencies and vehicle rental services available to arrange trips to the Muktinath Temple and Mustang for your convenience.

 HAPPY TRAVELLING!